-Bible Bowl is a quick recall program started in 1963 where students compete over their knowledge of scripture.
+Bible Bowl is a quick recall program where students compete over their knowledge of scripture.
 A selected book or books of the Bible is determined as the text that season.
 A team competes against another team over a selected segment of the text in a 14-minute game; the team with the most points at the end of the game wins!

 The quizmaster reads questions (referred to as “toss-ups”) to the players.
 The first player buzz in and answer correctly gets a series of “bonus” questions for that player’s team to answer together.
 This pattern of toss-up followed by bonus is repeated throughout the game.